Falsification and consciousness: Formal description of testing theories

 We remark that if there is a dataset $o$ on which the inference procedure $\inf$ or the prediction procedure $\pred$ cannot be used, then this dataset cannot be used in falsifying a model of consciousness.
 Thus, when it comes to falsifications, we can restrict to datasets $o$ for which both procedures are defined.

 In order to understand in more detail what is going on if~\eqref{eq:Falsification} holds, we have to look into a single dataset $o \in \O$.
 This will be of use later.

 Generally, $\inf$ and $\obs$ will make use of different part of the data obtained in an experimental trial.
 E.g., in the context of IIT or GNW, data about the internal structure and state of the brain will be used for the prediction.
 This data can be obtained from an fMRI scan or EEG measurement.
 The state of consciousness on the other hand can be inferred from verbal reports.
 Pictorially, we may represent this as in Figure~\ref{fig:PeekElement}.
 We use the following notation: \begin{itemize}[leftmargin=1cm] \item[$o_i$] For a chosen dataset $o \in O$, we denote the part of the dataset which is used for the prediction process by $o_i$ (for `internal' data).
 This can be thought of as data about the internal workings of the system.
 We call $o_i$ the \emph{prediction data} in $o$. \item[$o_r$] For a chosen dataset $o \in O$, we denote the part of the dataset which is used for inferring the state of experience by $o_r$ (for `report' data).
 We call it the \emph{inference data} in $o$. \end{itemize} Note that in both cases, the subscript can be read similarly as the notation for restricting a set.
+We remark that a different kind of prediction could be considered as well, where one makes use of the inverse of $\pred$.
+In Appendix~\ref{app:inverse}, we prove that this is in fact equivalent to the case considered here, so that Definition~\ref{def:falsi} indeed covers the most general situation.